-F - Employed full-time
+- F -Employed full-time

-P - Employed part-time
+- Employed part-time

-N - Not employed.
+- P -N -Not employed.
 (Includes homemakers, retired persons, unemployed, volunteer worker, persons on maternity or disability leave)

 A person is employed if they receive a salary, or other remuneration, on a regular basis for the work they do.
 A person who runs his/her own business at home is employed.
 A student who works part-time on a regular basis is employed.
+2 part time jobs does not equal full time empolved.